Guardians expect rowdy fans for Yanks playoff matchup - NewsBreak

 “They’ll send death threats and all kinds of stuff but people get that in all kinds of sports,” he said.
 “So I just try to not look at stuff like that, not let it bother me.”

-The winner of the best-of-five series will face defending AL champion Houston or Seattle for the AL pennant.Times set for first two ALDS games for Cle, NY
+Winner of the best-of-five series will face defending AL champion Houston or Seattle for the AL pennant.Ohio student catches Guardians walk-off homer

 Yankee Stadium will be hosting its first postseason game since 2019.
 New York swept two games at Cleveland in 2020, then was knocked out by Tampa Bay in a neutral-site series in San Diego.
 Last year, the Yankees lost the wild-card game at Boston.